neurosimata/seizy_ml/README.md

 seizyml preprocess
 ```
 - This is the step where the h5 data files will be filtered and large outliers will be removed.
+- This is the most time consuming step due to the filtering process.

 5) **Generate model prections.**
 ```